tangent-tz/Cineplex-BOH-helper/README.md

 * Successfully gets All the Movies running in Cineplex threatre in Cineplex Cinemas Marine Gateway and VIP
 * Successfully retrieves All the show times
 * Sucessfully retrieves type of Show (Regular, Dbox, UltraAVX,VIP)
-* Working on getting number of seats per show
+* Sucessfully retrieves ticket sales made per show